melaniasala/Leaves-Clinic-Classifier/README.md

 ## Augmentation

-To enhance generalization, RandAugment, a preprocessing layer of KerasCV, coupled with some other geometric augmentation, were applied.
-Test Time Augmentation (TTA) with 11 geometric transformations was employed during model evaluation.
+To strengthen generalization, RandAugment, a preprocessing layer of KerasCV, coupled with some other geometric augmentation, were applied.
+Test Time Augmentation (TTA) with 11 geometric transformations was employed during model predictions.

 ## Performance Assessment and Further Optimization

-The ROC curve analysis led to the identification of an optimal threshold, enhancing the model's ability to distinguish between healthy and unhealthy leaves.
+The ROC curve analysis led to the identification of an optimal threshold, improving the model's ability to distinguish between healthy and unhealthy leaves.

 ## Files in the Repository